SciBorgo/Missing-data/paper/paper.md

 thumb' for when data should be imputed, we deliberately do not suggest any specific threshold (e.g., impute values when >5% of data are missing otherwise delete rows with <5% missing) and caution against such practice.
-Rather, we recommend values should generally be imputed..
+Rather, we recommend values should generally be imputed.

+Missing values can occur in the both the predictors (the "independent variables") and response variable (the "dependent variables").
+Care should be taken when imputing data, as typically only predictors should be imputed.
+For discussion on imputing the response value, see ... [@refs]. (note: take a look again)

 We recommend avoiding imputation methods that impute the same value, such as mean or median imputation, and instead suggest using imputation methods such as: linear regression, k nearest neighbours, or expectation